Does more speed actually mean faster travel time? We have some stats that will surprise you.

 Let’s take a look.

 Research has shown that on a 10 km journey, you would save less than 1 minute by increasing your average speed from 60 km/h to 65 km/h (37m/h to 40m/h).
-While on a 100 km journey, a reduction in speed from 110 km/h to 100 km/h (68m/h to 62m/h) added only between 2.2 and 5.5 minutes to the overall travel time.*
+While on a 100 km journey, increasing speed from 100 km/h to 110 km/h (68m/h to 62m/h) shaved off only between 2.2 and 5.5 minutes from the overall travel time.*

 In-vehicle technology has shown that staying within speed limits does not add to your travel time.
 In fact, if everyone keeps to the speed limit, it may help with reducing traffic congestion by improving traffic flow – through reductions in speed variation and improved vehicle headway.